Jamila Dawud: the muslim scholar who studied english without going to school

 She recalled her first encounter with the English alphabet being through daily interactions with children in her neighbourhood who would playfully “sing” the alphabet to her hearing, especially after school.

-Her retentiveness as a girl who strived to commit the Quran to memory got her to master the alphabet orally, “so even though I could sing the alphabet, I didn’t know them,” she told the Ghanaian Muslim in an interview.
+Her retentiveness as a girl who strived to commit the Quran to memory got her to master the alphabet orally, “so even though I could sing the alphabet, I didn’t know them,” she told the Ghanaian Minaret in an interview.

 Upon the advice of her brother, she graduated her English study of rhyming the alphabet to the ‘slate’, a then commonly used black wooden board for writing which had alphabets and numbers indelibly inscribed on a side of the board.